 Buying a home is a big decision, no matter how much real estate experience you have.
 To help you make smart decisions here are a few tips to get you started.

-Do your homework.
-Get informed about the buying process, before it begins, to save time, hassle and money.
+Become informed about the buying process before it begins, to save time, hassle and money.

-Get it in writing.
-If your real estate professional offers you rebates or incentives, they should provide the details in writing.
+If your real estate agent offers you rebates or incentives, ensure the details are documented in writing.

 Keep budget in mind:

 - Remember to include legal fees, land transfer tax, mortgage insurance and utility hookups in your total cost.

 - Know the costs of a home inspection and home appraisal or survey.

 - Moving costs can vary based on volume, distance and whether you hire a professional mover.
 Have wiggle room in your budget to cover the cost.

 If possible, make your offer conditional on mortgage financing, a home inspection, the sale of your existing home, or other factors that are important to you.
 These conditions can provide you with additional assurances and protection.